CodeProSpecialist/Python-VS-C-Plus-Plus-Speed-Comparison/README.md

 My computer took 25 seconds for C++ and 41.51 seconds for Python3 without pycuda.

-Pycuda for Python3 should be much faster than C++.
+Pycuda for Python3 is much faster than C++.

+Python with Pycuda took only 0.049 seconds to finish counting to ten million with 640 cuda core processors on an Nvidia video card.

 For Linux, compile the C++ code into a runnable binary object with the following command: